n-h-e-z-r-o-n/rpcgen/README.md

 # rpcgen
-This project answer the following question
+This project answers the following question

 Using RPCGen tool for C and C++, create client and server processes that communicate using Remote Procedure Calls.
 Create three remote procedures that perform anything you wish.
 But those procedures must accept and return parameters as follows: